santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

     publisher_->publish(result_msg);
   }

-The response is given in the parameter, `future`, it is obtained in the first line and logged.
-Then, the response could be processed as required, here, just as an example, it is published in a topic.
+The response is provided in the parameter future.
+It is retrieved in the first line and logged.
+Afterward, the response can be processed as needed.
+In this example, it is simply published to a topic.

 .. note::

-   Compare to the code of an hypotethical alternative syncronous client the difference is where the code to be executed *after* getting the result is written.
-In a syncronous call it is right *after* the sentence calling the request, while in an asyncronous request it is at **another callback**.
+   Compared to the code of a hypothetical synchronous client, the key difference lies in where the code to be executed *after* obtaining the result is placed.
+In a synchronous call, it is written directly *after* the line that makes the request.
+In an asynchronous call, however, it is located in **another callback**.

 Installing the examples directly
 ---------------------------------